BushLife - Backpack Gear Load Out

 And remember, the survival gear in your bug out bag is only as good as your ability to use it!
 Don’t wait until you’re in a survival situation to learn to use something like a Ferro rod.
 Practice, practice, practice!

-If you found this Backpack Survival Gear guide helpful, share it with your friends who might be interested in survival gear.
+If you found this ultimate survival kit bug out bag guide helpful, share it with your friends who might be interested in survival gear.

 Bookmark this post on Pinterest for future reference!